Identity Theft (DIY Forms)

 Authored By: Federal Trade Commission

 If your identity has been stolen, it is important that you protect yourself and your finances.
-This free program can help you create letters to Creditors, Debt Collectors, and the Credit Bureau when your identity has been stolen.
-This interview is part of LawHelp Interactive.
-LawHelp Interactive helps you fill out legal forms, answer a series of questions and print your legal form.
+Use LawHelp Interactive to help you complete your form letters to Creditors, Debt Collectors, and the Credit Bureau when your identity has been stolen.

 What is Identity Theft?